Actively Recruiting

 • Cognitive impairment or attention deficit affecting participation

-• Participation in regular exercise in the last 6 months
+• Participation in regular exercise within the last 6 months

 • Use of alternative therapies for dysmenorrhea such as acupuncture or massage